 Step 4.
 Press F10 to save the change and exit.

-Download Qiling Backup now and follow the guide below to start cloning.
+Download Qiling Backup now and follow the guide below to start cloning your system.

-One more thing that you can do is to convert your HDD/SSD disk to MBR or GPT - exact the same as your current system disk, which will allow you to effortlessly boot system after cloning Windows system.
+You can convert your HDD/SSD disk to MBR or GPT, matching the format of your current system disk, which will allow for easy system booting after cloning the Windows system.

 Step 1.
 Connect the new HDD/SSD to your PC.